alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is an Annulment in Alabama?

-An Annulment is a legal action that renders an erstwhile marriage void, as though it never existed.
+An annulment is a legal action that declares a former marriage void, as if it never existed.
 Recipients of an annulment can claim that they were never married.
 According to Title 30 of the Alabama Revised Statutes, there are at least six legal grounds for annulment in Alabama:

-• Forced marriage: Marriage contract under threats of assault or under duress are null.
+• Forced marriage: A Marriage contract under threats of assault or duress is null.

 • Impotency: Inability to consummate the marriage because of medical disabilities can render a marriage void.

-• Withholding details of an incurable sexually transmitted disease from a spouse: it is especially true if the disease was present at the time of the marriage.
+• Withholding details of an incurable sexually transmitted disease from a spouse: This is especially true if the disease was present at the time of the marriage.

 The effect of an annulment can ripple through the legitimacy status of involved children.
-The courts have jurisdiction in such extended scenarios to determine the paternity and issue child support or custody orders.
+In such extended scenarios, the courts have jurisdiction to determine paternity and issue child support or custody orders.

-Annulment records are a part of vital records of the state, and the public records policy of the state determines the extent of accessibility of the public to them.
-However, contents that inform on custody allocations, guardianships, contact details of children, etc are non- disclosure items in annulment records.
+Annulment records are part of the state's vital records, and the state's public records policy determines the extent to which the public can access them.
+However, content that informs on custody allocations, guardianships, contact details of children, etc., is non-disclosure.
 Only persons with a legitimate interest in the records can access them.

 Annulment vs Divorce in Alabama

-The Judicial process of a divorce and annulment ultimately both lead to the end of a union.
-A few differences exist between them though:
+The judicial process of divorce and annulment ultimately ends a union.
+However, some differences exist between them, typically including:

 • The courts of jurisdiction require at least a 6-month residency of at least one party.
 Annulment cases need no residency requirement from either party.